vmware-archive/gemfire-greenplum-examples/basic/README.md

 #  Gemfire-Greenplum connector example

-This is one of the most basic examples.
+This basic example demonstrates how to run GemFire-Greenplum connector.

+The setup consists of GemFire and Greenplum DB (GPDB) cluster.

-Two Gemfire servers host a region.
+- Two GemFire servers host a region.
-GPDB cluster that has two segments with pre-created table "basic"
+- GPDB cluster that has two segments with pre-created table "basic"

 ## Steps
-1. From the ```/basic``` directory, start the docker with GPDB image:
+1. From the `````` directory, start the dockers with both GPDB and GemFire cluster:
-        $ scripts/rundocker.sh
+        $ docker-compose up

 2. From the ```/basic directory, create the database and table in GPDB cluster
         $ scripts/setupDB.sh